bb9rj/petsgo/README.md

 # PetsGO Maze Walk

-A simple AutoHotkey (AHK) script designed to alternate between clicking in a defined area and walking your character around to break items and collect them.
+A simple AutoHotkey (AHK) script designed to alternate between clicking in a defined area to break items and walking your character around to collect them.

 ## Features
 - **Click and Walk Cycle:** Break items by clicking in a specific area, then walk your character around to collect the items.